What Is Topic Clusters? SEO Glossary

 Here is why this matters for your site:

 - Reduced keyword cannibalization.
-Without a planned cluster structure, you often end up with multiple pages competing for the same keywords.
-Topic clusters assign clear roles to each page, eliminating internal competition.
+Without a planned cluster structure, you often end up with multiple pages competing for the same query.
+Assigning clear roles to each page reduces internal competition.

 - Better user experience.
-Visitors can easily navigate from a broad overview to specific details.
-This increases pageviews, session duration, and the likelihood of conversion.
+Visitors can move from a broad overview to specific details, which keeps people on relevant pages longer and supports the people-first standard Google's helpful content guidance emphasizes.

 How It Works